steva-atomia/AtomiaStore/Documentation/customizing-views-and-layout.md

 		    Page Partial
 		    Page Partial
 		    ...
+        ...
+        Shared Partial

-All views use strongly typed view models, and regular use of ViewBag and ViewData is discouraged.
+All views use strongly typed view models, and use of `ViewBag` and `ViewData` is limited to some data injected in several different views, like `ViewBag.OrderFlow`.

 The naming of page views are as customary mapped to action names in ASP.NET MVC.
 One exception to this rule is *ProductListing* pages, where the view name can be customized depending on the type of products to show.

 Another naming convention is that view names are named the same as Knockout.js view models.
 This goes for both page views and partial views.

-If you need to also change the view model of a page, see Customizing View Models and Forms.

 Knockout.js View Models Overview